puddlejumper90/Finance_Calculator/README.md

 NEWS:

 8/9/2020: The CSV log file will eventually be completely replaced by the SQL database.
-There is currently no timeframe for this change,
+There is currently no timeframe for this change.

 DISCLAIMER: